-Cash and Cash Equivalents
+Cash and Cash Equivalents Including Restricted Cash

-The Company has defined cash and cash equivalents as cash and short-term, highly liquid investments with original maturities of three months or less from the date of purchase.
-The Company maintains its cash in bank accounts, which, at times, may exceed Federal Deposit Insurance Corporation ("FDIC") insured limits.
+The Company has defined cash and cash equivalents including restricted cash as cash and short-term, highly liquid investments with original maturities of three months or less from the date of purchase.
+The Company maintains its cash in bank accounts which, at times, may exceed Federal Deposit Insurance Corporation ("FDIC") insured limits.
 The Company maintains cash equivalents in money market deposit accounts.
-At 31 December 2022, the Company held cash totalling \$234,946 (31 December 2021: \$730,422), and cash equivalents totalling \$1,012,935 (31 December 2021: \$190,803).
+As at 31 December 2023, the Company held cash totalling \$36,454 (31 December 2022: \$234,946) and cash equivalents totalling \$26,822,153 (31 December 2022: \$1,012,935).
 Cash equivalents are considered Level II investments.
-As at 31 December 2022, all of the Company's cash and cash equivalents are denominated in US dollars and the Company did not have any significant exposure to foreign currency.
+All of the Company's cash and cash equivalents are denominated in US dollars and the Company did not have any significant exposure to foreign currency as at 31 December 2023.